uWaterloo/Datasets/GooseWatch/README.md

 http://api.uwaterloo.ca/#!/goosewatch

-This data is manually updated by tallying https://uwaterloo.ca/student-success/goose-watch-2013
+These data are manually updated when submissions to http://goose-watch.uwaterloo.ca are approved by MAD and the Student Success Office